piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-drift_diffusion/drift_diffusion.md

-# Drift Diffusion Model Tutorial
+# Drift Diffusion Electron Fluid Model (PIC, Poisson's Equation)

 Streamers, as seen in lightning and sprite events, are also observed in industrial applications such as lighting, purification of dirty gases and water, plasma jets and bullets for disinfection, and plasma-assisted combustion.
 Using this setup, a 1D streamer simulation will be carried out using PICLas.